The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsubsection{The observed number of luminous SNe}

 In Sect. \ref{sect:weilerfit} the brightest object is estimated to be about 30 years old.
 The lightcurves of other objects with similar current luminosity and size indicate a similar evolutionary history.
-If we, to increase statistics, select as luminous SNe the nine objects with L$_\mathrm{6\,cm}>0.5\times10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$ and diameter $<0.4$\,pc, and assume these are at most 50\,years old, this would correspond to an observed rate of the most luminous SNe of $\sim0.2$\,yr$^{-1}$.
+If we, to increase sample size, select as luminous SNe the nine objects with L$_\mathrm{6\,cm}>0.5\times10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$ and diameter $<0.4$\,pc, and assume these are at most 50\,years old, this would correspond to an observed rate of the most luminous SNe of $\sim0.2$\,yr$^{-1}$.

 Given the total star formation rate of Arp\,220 of 230\,M$_\odot$yr$^{-1}$ \citep{varenius2016} and using Eq.
 2 in \cite{smith1998}, assuming the same $m_l=1\text{M}_\odot$, $m_u=45\text{M}_\odot$ and $m_\text{sn}=8\text{M}_\odot$, we estimate a total SN-rate of about 4\,yr$^{-1}$.
-If 5\% (average of \cite{smith2011,eldridge2013}) of these end up as type IIn during 50 years of continuous star formation, we expect to see 10 such objects, or a rate of luminous SNe of $0.2$\,yr$^{-1}$, i.e. in excellent agreement with the observed number.
+If 5.6\% (average of \cite{smith2011,eldridge2013}) of these end up as type IIn during 50 years of continuous star formation, we expect to see 10 such objects, or a rate of luminous SNe of $0.2$\,yr$^{-1}$, that is in excellent agreement with the observed number.
 This suggests that a standard IMF in Arp\,220 can explain the number of bright SNe observed in Arp\,220.
+However, this assumes not only that all the brightest SNe are type IIns, but also that all type IIn SNe in Arp 220 reach these high luminosities.

-We stress that both the measured and expected value likely suffer from small number statistics, where e.g. a few of the small rising sources may rise above $5\times10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$ within a few years.
-Furthermore, we may, given the sparse sampling in time, miss some very rapidly evolving SN of types Ib/c, which could be luminous enough to be seen about our detection threshold but rising and falling between the observations.
-Finally, our SN-rate estimate are subject to uncertainties related to e.g. the age estimates of the observed source population.
+If some IIn peak below our detection threshold, our measured rate would be too low.
+Furthermore, even though unlikely given the sparse sampling in time, we may still detect some very rapidly evolving SN of types Ib/c and misinterpret these as a IIn.
+If this is the case, our measured rate could be too high.
+We stress that both the measured and expected values likely suffer from small sample numbers, where for example a few of the small rising sources may rise above $5\times10^{28}$\,erg\,s$^{-1}$\,Hz$^{-1}$ within a few years.
+Finally, our SN-rate estimate are subject to uncertainties related to for example the age estimates of the observed source population.